Technostress: First use of the term

 As early as 1984, Brod defined technostress as a “modern disease of adaptation caused by an inability to cope with the new computer technologies in a healthy manner”.
-Technostress is later considered as the name for mental stress related to technology use, nevertheless including also excessive physiological and emotional arousal.
+Technostress is later considered as the name for mental stress related to technology use, including excessive physiological and emotional arousal.

-More recent definitions could refer to physical, behavioural, and psychological strain in response to ICT dependence, to increasing computer complexity, and accelerated ICT-driven work changes.
-Atanasoff and Venable considered that models and definitions resort to three main categories: transactional and perceived stress, biology, and occupational health.
+More recent definitions of technostress refer to it as physical, behavioural, and psychological strain in response to ICT dependence, to increasing computer complexity, and accelerated ICT-driven work changes.
+Atanasoff and Venable considered technostress in three main categories: transactional and perceived stress, biology, and occupational health.